Iaido and Bokken Training

 In order to train in iaido a student must eventually obtain an iaito (training sword), but can start some techniques using the bokken (wooden sword).
 Both these weapons can be obtained through Sensei Bateman (please enquire).
 A link to the sword catalogue can be found on the Links page.

 Sensei Bateman shall provide an insight into Iaido to students that want to try this martial art.
 It is by no way a comprehensive instruction and he will recommend that if students want to take this up on a structured basis they should seek for a more qualified Sensei.
 These lessons are only for an appreciation and no grading in this art will take place.
-Lessons are free to all Kodokan students of age 15 and above, shall be held on a kobudo training session on a Monday night at St Anne's Church Hall on the last Monday of each month.
-This can be found on the calendar – see quick links above.
+Lessons are free to all Kodokan Martial Arts students of age 15 and above, shall be held on a kobudo training session on a Monday night at St Anne's Church Hall on the last Monday of each month.
+This can be found on the calendar – see quick links menu to the right of the website.

 Some Interesting documents on Iaido